ULTRACAM Observing Checklist

 Start of night

 - Take sky flats.
 Try to start while peppered.
-Ensure guide probes are parked
+Ensure guide probes are parked and that the TO has started the telescope spiralling script to avoid stars appearing in the flat.

 - Move to flux standard.
 If observing over many nights, try to observe